 - The benefits and salary range

 Ask interview questions that relate to the candidate’s job application.
-For example, you can ask them to describe the skills they implemented in a former position and how they plan to apply these skills if they receive the new position.
+For example, you can ask them to describe the skills they implemented in a former position and how they plan to apply them if they receive the new position.

 If you need additional ideas, some common interview questions include: